fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/RS485/README.md

 ### AltSoftSerial

-### AltSoftSerialAuto485
+### AutoSoftSerial485

-AutoSoft485 is not available as a library although I could make it a library.
+AutoSoftSerial485 is not available as a library although I could make it a library.

+I am now working to improve this code.

 ### AltSoftSerialUno2